-- 7.019 Eligibility is restricted to any person who: - a) has been assessed as needing a care home place: - b) has capital at or below £16,000 when his resources, excluding his home are assessed; - c) would not normally have his home disregarded from such a financial assessment.
+- 7.019 Eligibility is restricted to any person who: - a) has been assessed as needing a care home place;

+c) would not normally have his home disregarded from such a financial assessment.
 (See 7.002-7.008).
-(This restriction only applies to deferral of the relevant portion of 'normal' care costs.): - d) does not wish to sell his home or is unable to sell it quickly enough to pay for his care home fees; and e) can grant the authority a standard security against his home, to secure a reasonable estimate of the total amount which will be owed - i.e. the total of any deferred payments plus any subsequent interest payable.
+(This restriction only applies to deferral of the relevant portion of 'normal' care costs.);

+d) does not wish to sell his home or is unable to sell it quickly enough to pay for his care home fees; and e) can grant the authority a standard security against his home, to secure a reasonable estimate of the total amount which will be owed - i.e. the total of any deferred payments plus any subsequent interest payable.